 6. Acknowledgements

 Alan Paton provided useful comments on an earlier version of this paper.
 Craig Hilton-Taylor provided summary statistics from the Red List Unit and commented on an earlier version of this manuscript.
 Caroline Pollock provided data on online training from Conservation Training.
 Lauren Gardiner, Serene Hargreaves, Justin Moat, Malin Rivers and Matthew Smith provided useful discussion on the Red List process.
-Stephen Davis, Chris Leon and Huigh Synge provided input on an earlier version of this manuscript.
+Stephen Davis, Chris Leon and Hugh Synge provided input on an earlier version of this manuscript.
 We are grateful to members of the IUCN Plant Conservation Sub-Committee for providing the backdrop and inspiration for many of the issues discussed in this manuscript.

 References